Mortgages

 When you want to buy a home in Germany, you’ll almost certainly need to take out a mortgage.
 Thankfully for new arrivals to the country, German banks and other lenders offer a range of mortgages, including fixed-term and variable-rate deals.

-What’s more, internationals can take out a mortgage with no restrictions.
+What’s more, most internationals can take out a mortgage in Germany in 2025 with no restrictions.
 However, the amount you can borrow and your deposit depends on your residency status and financial circumstances.

 Hypofriend

 Buying a home in Germany?
 The certified German mortgage broker Hypofriend can help.
-They combine advanced algorithms to tailor the right mortgage product to your personal circumstances.
-Unlike most comparison websites, they do not solely focus on the cheapest product, but on the product that is right for you, ensuring long-term financial security.
+They combine advanced algorithms to tailor the right mortgage product to your needs.
+Unlike most comparison websites, they're not only focused on the cheapest option but on the product that is right for you, ensuring long-term financial security.

 Facade of gothic houses in Leipzig